Complex Graph Laplacian Regularizer for Inferencing Grid States: Introduction

-Existing works that pursue a GSP approach to interpolate missing grid states mainly differ from our proposal in how a graph variation opperator is chosen to represent the grid (\eg, $\P$ matrix).
-Specifically, reference \cite{has2022} utilizes electrical distances to construct this matrix, reference \cite{Dab2023} leverages on the real components of the nodal admittance matrix, and references \cite{ram21, saha2022, hasNa2022} utilize the entire complex-valued nodal admittance matrix to define the graph Laplacian matrix.
-The main issues with these techniques are that all of these require the underlying grid topology and/or parameters.
+Existing works that pursue a GSP approach to interpolate missing grid states mainly differ from our proposal in how a graph variation operator is chosen to represent the grid (\eg, $\P$ matrix).
+Specifically, \cite{has2022} utilizes electrical distances to construct this matrix, \cite{Dab2023} leverages on the real components of the nodal admittance matrix, and \cite{ram21, saha2022, hasNa2022} utilize the entire complex-valued nodal admittance matrix to define the graph Laplacian matrix.
+The main issue with these techniques is that all of these require the underlying grid topology and/or parameters.
 In approaches that construct a real-valued Laplacian matrix, these either utilize only part of the admittance values or partial information about the grid (\eg, electrical distances).
 This limits the information embedded in the graph Laplacian about practical electrical inter-dependencies amongst the grid states.
 In other cases such as \cite{ram21}, the entire nodal admittance matrix is utilized, and although this is a complex symmetric matrix, \textit{it is not Hermitian}.
-This means that the Spectral Theorem \cite{golub12} does not apply, and the matrix is not guaranteed to be eigen-decomposible\footnote{Consider an example of a complex symmetric matrix $\S = [1 ~i; ~i ~0]$, which is not eigen-decomposible.
+This means that the Spectral Theorem \cite{golub12} does not apply, and the matrix is not guaranteed to be eigen-diagonalizable\footnote{Consider an example of a complex symmetric matrix $\S = [1 ~i; ~i ~0]$, which is not eigen-decomposible.
 See the last paragraph in Section\;\ref{sec:prelim} for a detailed comparison of our work with \cite{ram21}.}.
+How to define graph frequencies when the admittance matrix is not eigen-diagonalizable is left unanswered.